 About Northwestern Mutual

-Northwestern Mutual is a Milwaukee-based company that was founded in 1857 and has maintained its principle headquarters in Wisconsin from its inception.
+Founded in 1857, Northwestern Mutual is a Milwaukee-based company that has maintained its primary headquarters in Wisconsin since its inception.

-Originally known as the Mutual Life Insurance Company of the State of Wisconsin, within ten years, the young company renamed itself Northwestern Mutual Life Insurance Company (later shortened to just “Northwestern Mutual”) and expanded its marketing efforts throughout much of the Midwest.
+Initially named the Mutual Life Insurance Company of the State of Wisconsin, the company rebranded as Northwestern Mutual Life Insurance Company (later shortened to just “Northwestern Mutual”) within ten years and expanded its marketing efforts throughout much of the Midwest.

-Another consideration worth mentioning is that Northwestern Mutual only markets its policies through captive agents, which means agents who sell Northwestern policies cannot also market coverage from competitors.
+It’s also worth noting that Northwestern Mutual only markets its policies through captive agents, meaning that agents who sell Northwestern policies cannot market coverage from competitors.
+While this approach may be considered a disadvantage by some, the company is known for offering competitive premium rates and generally receives high marks from its 4.5 million clients.

 Northwestern Mutual Group Financial Ratings